Place, Poverty, and Politics: A Growing Divide

 About the author more »

-Gregory D. Squires is a professor of sociology and public policy and public administration at George Washington University and co-editor (with Chester Hartman) of the book, There is No Such Thing as a Natural Disaster: Race, Class, and Katrina, published by Routledge.
+Gregory D. Squires is a professor of sociology and public policy and public administration at George Washington University and a board member of the National Housing Institute.
+Squires is co-editor, along with Chester Hartman, of the books, From Foreclosure to Fair Lending: Advocacy, Organizing, Occupy, and the Pursuit of Equitable Credit (New Village Press, 2013); The Integration Debate: Competing Futures for American Cities New York (Routledge, 2010); and There is No Such Thing as a Natural Disaster: Race, Class, and Katrina (Routledge, 2006).